splanck/vc/docs/preprocessor.md

 - `__STDC__` evaluates to `1` to indicate standard compliance.
 - `__STDC_VERSION__` expands to `199901L` for C99 support.
 - `__func__` yields the enclosing function name as a string literal.

+These macros are always available and cannot be undefined.
+They are useful for diagnostics and logging as they convey file names, line numbers and build timestamps.

+Additional macros may be defined on the command line using `-Dname=value` or in source files with `#define`.
+After preprocessing the expanded text is handed to the lexer for tokenization.